YAOS Past Productions > 1904 > The Mikado

-The Mikado (or 'The Town of Titipu') is a comic opera in two acts, with music by Arthur Sullivan and libretto by W S Gilbert, their ninth operatic collaboration.
-It opened in March 1885 at the Savoy Theatre in London, where it ran for 672 performances, which was the second longest run for any work of musical theatre and one of the longest runs of any theatre piece up to that time.
+'The Mikado' is a comic opera in two acts, with music by Arthur Sullivan and libretto by W S Gilbert, their ninth operatic collaboration.
+It opened in 1885 at the Savoy Theatre in London, where it ran for 672 performances, which was the second longest run for any work of musical theatre and one of the longest runs of any theatre piece up to that time.
 Before the end of 1885, it was estimated that, in Europe and America, at least 150 companies were producing the opera.

 Post Card advertising 'The Mikado'

 Mr W J Horrex & Miss M Hawkins in the YAOS 1904 Production of 'The Mikado'